KLDetect/keylogger-detector/doc/dev_journal.md

 6. Resources
 #### Misc
 What is the essential problem?
 We need to define what problem to solve more precisely and figure out what the essential complexities are.
 My current understanding is that detecting a keylogger embedded in the kernel is a fundamentally different task than detecting a keylogger that lives in user space (even with root priviledges).

+## Wednesday, 10.05.2023
+### Sebastian
+Tested [simple-key-logger](https://github.com/gsingh93/simple-key-logger/tree/master).
+The following steps get me from getting device file name of keyboard to PID kapturing keystrokes and associated binary executable:
+1. ls -la /dev/ipnut/by-path | grep kbd -> ../event2
+2. fuser /dev/input/event2 -> 1 880 1774 6327
+3. ls -l /proc/{1, 880, 1774, 63277}/exe -> gnome-shell, systemd, systemd-logind AND /home/kldetect/simple-key-logger/skeylogger
+So this keylogger can easily be found since only 3 other processes wherer reading from the kbd input file.
+Replicating on my host reveal that it would be similarly easy to snuff out their, as the only processes reading from my keyboard where gnome-shell, systemd and systemd-logind.

+Attempting to install [keylogger](https://github.com/arunpn123/keylogger).
+It fails saying:
+'''
+make: PWD: No such file or directory make -C /lib/modules/6.0.7-301.fc37.x86_64/build M= modules make[1]: *** /lib/modules/6.0.7-301.fc37.x86_64/build: No such file or directory.
+Stop.
+make: *** [Makefile:4: all] Error 2
+'''